con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Beginningless, complexity devoid,
 By nature pure, reality in essence,
-A speaker of the truth, unwavering,
+Unwavering, a speaker of the truth,
 With speech and actions perfectly aligned, (46)

 * We follow the Tibetan translations in rendering ananyavādin in the third quarter.